JREAM/config-sublime/PLUGINS.md

 ColorHighlighter                    | Highlight color when you type, cursor is near, or click a hexadecimal/color string SublimeCodeIntel                    |
-SyncedSideBar                       | Useful to show the currently open file in the tree SideBarEnhancements                 | Many more options in the browser context menu, also F12/Alt+F12 for Local/Live Preview RegReplace                          | Used for customizing hotkeys Terminal                            | Open terminal in current folder Themr                               | Quickly Swap Themes
+SyncedSideBar                       | Useful to show the currently open file in the tree SideBarEnhancements                 | (I dont use, but many like it) Many more options in the browser context menu, also F12/Alt+F12 for Local/Live Preview
+RegReplace                          | Used for customizing hotkeys Terminal                            | Open terminal in current folder Themr                               | Quickly Swap Themes